shamirafridi00/shamirafridi00/README.md

 - 👋 Hi, I’m Shamir Afridi
-- 👀 I’m Web Developer and Machine Learning Enthusiatis
+- 👀 I’m in love with Python
-- 🌱 I’m currently learning
+- 🌱 I’m currently exploring Chat GPT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...